howard-ch-wang/bike_counters/README.md

 ## Submission

-Please consider the scripts associated with the submission. they are based on final_script.py and final_script_2_model.py, but include more documentation and clarity.
+Please consider the latest scripts associated with the submission. they are based on final_script.py and final_script_2_model.py, but include more documentation and clarity.

 ## Data added